 As though a big pan full of candied lemon peels isn’t enough, you get a bonus batch of lemon simple syrup out of the deal too.
 Simple syrup is nothing more than sugar (or honey) dissolved in water and reduced.
 It is an absolutely fantastic addition to summer cocktails, alcoholic or non.
 One of the best drinks I have had recently was a cherry spritzer made from combining sour cherry juice and this simple syrup with sparkling water.
 It’s so refreshing, especially garnished with one of these chewy, zingy candied lemon peels!

-Naturally-Sweetened Candied Lemon Peels with Lemon Simple Syrup (NO refined sugar!)
+Candied Lemon Peels (and Lemon Simple Syrup)

 - 4-5 peel of large lemons meat removed, thinly sliced